Encrypt-S/navpi/README.md

 ![NavPi StakeBox](./img/stakebox.jpg)

-This is the official github repository for the NAV Coin Stake Box.
+This is the official github repository for the NavCoin Stake Box.
 This repository is the source code behind the raspberry pi image which runs the navcoin daemon and a PHP based web wallet.

 **Current Version:** v1.0.8